SemShareKV: Efficient KVCache Sharing for Semantically Similar Prompts via Token-Level LSH Matching: Related Work

 \section{Related Work}

-Prior research on KVCache optimization can be categorized into three key directions: (i) \textbf{Conventional KVCache Compression}, which focuses on reducing the storage and computational overhead of KVCache by applying quantization, pruning, or other compression techniques; (ii) \textbf{KVCache Sharing}, which explores methods to reuse KVCache across different queries or tasks to improve efficiency while maintaining response quality; and (iii) \textbf{KVCache Reusing}, which investigates strategies to adapt and repurpose precomputed KVCache for semantically similar inputs, minimizing redundant computation while preserving model accuracy.
+Prior research on KV cache optimization can be categorized into three key directions: (i) \textbf{Conventional KVCache Compression}, which focuses on reducing the storage and computational overhead of KV cache by applying quantization, pruning, or other compression techniques; (ii) \textbf{KVCache Sharing}, which explores methods to reuse KV cache across different queries or tasks to improve efficiency while maintaining response quality; and (iii) \textbf{KVCache Reusing}, which investigates strategies to adapt and re-purpose precomputed KV cache for semantically similar inputs, minimizing redundant computation while preserving model accuracy.